 5. Create a cross breeze

-You can easily create your own cross breeze (which typically occurs when two windows are across from one another) in your home by using a couple of strategically placed box fans.
-Simply position a fan across from a window so that the breeze from outside and the fan air combine to create a cooling cross wind.
-You can repeat this step with all windows and exterior doors.
+You can easily create your own cross breeze in your home by using a couple of strategically placed box fans.
+Simply position a fan across from your window so that the outside breeze and the fan air combine to create a cooling cross wind.
+You can repeat this step with all windows and exterior doors in your house.

 6. Place ice in front of a fan

-This is a nifty ol’ trick people used when air conditioning didn’t exist and it works just as well now as it did back in the day.
-Just place a bucket of ice in front of your tower or pedestal fan to create a mini DIY air con.
-The fan will blow around the extra cold air the ice generates as it melts and naturally create a cooling mist.
+This is definitely one of the more creative ways to cool down a room.
+Just place a bucket of ice in front of your tower or pedestal fan to create a DIY air conditioner.
+The fan will blow the extra cold air from the ice as it melts, naturally creating a cooling mist.

 7. Cool your pulse points

-You can lower your body temperature and keep cool for longer by applying an ice pack or cold compresses to your pulse points.
-Your pulse points are the parts of your body where your blood is closest to your skin and include your wrists, neck, elbows, ankles, feet and behind your knees.
-Just be careful not to apply an ice pack directly on your skin and use a small cloth as a barrier to avoid frostbite.
+If the heat is truly sweltering, sometimes the best option isn’t to cool the room down, but instead to cool yourself down.
+You can lower your body temperature and keep cool for longer by applying ice packs or cold compresses to your pulse points.
+Your pulse points are the parts of your body where the blood is closest to the skin.
+This includes your wrists, neck, elbows, ankles, feet, and behind your knees.
+Just be careful not to apply an ice pack directly on your skin, use a small cloth as a barrier to avoid frostbite.

 8. Ditch the electronics

-Electronics and appliances like televisions, computers, gaming systems and other gadgets use electric currents and generate a lot of excess heat, that can make any room feel like a furnace.
-So, if you’re looking to reduce your indoor temperature, you should unplug whatever technology you’re not immediately using to minimise heat exchanges.
+Electronics and other appliances like televisions, computers, kitchen and laundry machines, gaming systems, and lighting use electric currents that generate a lot of excess heat.
+So, if you’re looking to reduce the indoor temperature, you should unplug whatever technology you’re not immediately using to minimise heat exchanges.

 9. Buy a pedestal fan